AntiLibrary5/nicools-kitchen/_posts/2025-08-26-picnic-sandwich.md

 6. Drizzle some olive oil and some balsamic
 7. Crack some fresh black pepper
 8. Sandwich it
-9. Take a bite for good luck, wrap it, but it in your picnic basket next to your IPA beer
+9. Take a bite for good luck, wrap it, put it in your picnic basket next to your IPA beer

 ### Sandwich number 2